cbb23021/dockit/README.md

-# Dockit
+# mkit

-Release for handle docker cli more efficient
+Release for handle multi clis and become more efficient.